Searching for Freedom

 Searching for Freedom is the fourth studio album by Australian singer songwriter Ziggy Alberts.
 The album was released in March 2021 and peaked at number 27 on the ARIA Charts.

-At the 2021 ARIA Music Awards, the album was nominated for ARIA Award for Best Blues and Roots Album.
+At the 2021 ARIA Music Awards, the album was nominated for Best Blues and Roots Album.

 Background and release

 Albert told scenestr work on the album started with "Together" which he wrote, recorded and released in January 2020 with the album coming together "over autumn, winter and spring 2020".
 On the topic of themes or issues, Alberts said "As per most of my songwriting, it is a combination of my personal journey and the observations I make of living and society along the way.
 This album, as per the title, dives deep into the topic of freedom and our search for it both inwards and out."

 In an interview with Atwood, Alberts said "I hope this album helps encourage people to continue stepping out of fear and into love.
 I hope it encourages them to continue on their path of freedom.
 There is so much I've learnt from this process but frankly it has been such a whirlwind I haven't reflected upon it yet.
 I plan to soon."

 The album was announced on 13 November 2020 alongside single "Heartbeat".